tldr-pages/tldr/pages/common/pnmnorm.md

 > See also: `pnmhisteq`.
 > More information: <https://netpbm.sourceforge.net/doc/pnmnorm.html>.

-- Force the brightest pixels to be white, the darkest pixels to be black and spread out the ones inbetween linearly:
+- Force the brightest pixels to be white, the darkest pixels to be black and spread out the ones in between linearly:

 `pnmnorm {{path/to/image.pnm}} > {{path/to/output.pnm}}`